UCL/dcprogs/documentation/source/install/install.rst

     simplifies programming (e.g. `move semantics <http://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html>`_)
     greatly.
 This is a forward looking solution implying some temporary hassle.
 * [GTest](https://code.google.com/p/googletest/) is the c++ unit-test
     framework from google.
-It is required when running DCProgs' unit tests only.
+It is required when running HJCFIT' unit tests only.
     However, `GTest <https://code.google.com/p/googletest/>`_ must be compiled
     by the code it is testing.
-This means it should be shipped with DCProgs, or it should be downloaded automatically by the compilation tools.
+This means it should be shipped with HJCFIT, or it should be downloaded automatically by the compilation tools.
 This is the option we have chosen.
 When compiling tests, `CMake <http://www.cmake.org/>`_ will automatically download and compile